Note: This list isn’t in order of preference; it’s a compilation of the best file explorers. You’re advised to choose one as per your need.

 Astro File Manager comes with an SD Card Usage Manager that will let you manage your space and clear memory, Task Killer to clean task that kills battery life and App Manager where you can easily uninstall or backup apps.
 Additionally, it can compress and extract files, move files between cloud storages, access LAN or SMB and provides you with all other necessary features.

 The Total Commander File manager equips all the necessary features that a user might prefer.
-Its dark built-in interface makes moving files quite easily manageable.
+Its dark interface makes moving files quite easily manageable.
+You can advanced control over your folders and change permissions.
+The app has extra plugins for FTP and SFTP client, WebDAV, LAN access and many others.
+The app supports two-panel mode to manage files easily.
+Rooted users can use this app to access the restricted file system.

 It has a straightforward and pleasant looking user interface where the various categories are evenly displayed.
 File Manager+ is easy to use and comes with all the essential features that a file manager should carry.